 Objectives To ensure that the government's financing needs are met at the least cost possible consistent with a prudent degree of risk.
 Promote domestic debt market development.
 Outputs Timely debt service payment execution Medium Term Debt Management Strategy Publish Government Annual Borrowing plan.
 Issuance of Bonds in the domestic debt market.
+Progress Timely debt service payments are done on time (never defaulted) Both the MTDs and DSA implementation are in progress.
+The two documents to be finalize this quarter.
+Bonds have been issued on 3 occasions with a total amount of 2.3 billion issued.
+A five-year bond amount of one billion dalasis to be issued in September 2021.
+The five-year bond will be use to restructure domestic debts by using proceed to repay short term domestic debt.

-Progress Timely debt service payments are done on time (never defaulted) Medium term debt management strategy implementation in progress addressing among others timely debt service payment.
-(MTDS with DSA done and to be finalize this quarter) Bond issuance in the domestic debt market in progress Annual Borrowing Plan Published on the MoFEA and CBG website. (implemented) Issuance Calendar Published on MoFEA and CBG website.
+Annual Borrowing Plan Published on the MoFEA and CBG website. (implemented) Issuance Calendar Published on MoFEA and CBG website.
 Status Continuous implementations Challenges Availability of concessional financing, communication, and investor relation management challenges.